 I run amodelofcontrol.com as what might be called a “labour of love”.
 I’ve written about music for twenty-two years, fifteen of those years under this website banner, and I continue to want to celebrate all that is great about this corner of the musical realm.
 So this site continues to exist – with no external funding and no paid-for advertising – and I will continue to do so as long as I want to do it, and as long as people want to read it.

-So thanks for reading, contributing, offering comment, or being one of those people that makes the music I want to write about.
+So thanks for reading, contributing, offering comments, or being one of those people that makes the music I want to write about.
 And here’s to more in the future.

 Expand, retool, rework?
-Ok then – the excellent Tech Noir was at #9 in Countdown: 2017: Albums, and Sean Payne’s Cyanotic took another look at that album this year, adding additional tracks, a few remixes and a bit of a polish and brush-up to the existing mix.
-In fact, Cyanotic have never sounded so good on record.
-The original eight tracks from Tech Noir have an astonishing depth of detail, and the additional material detracts nothing whatsoever, indeed just extends the enjoyable experience over a longer period.
+Ok then – the excellent Tech Noir was at #9 in /Countdown/2017/Albums, and Sean Payne’s Cyanotic took another look at that album this year, adding additional tracks, a few remixes and a bit of a polish and brush-up to the existing mix.
+In fact, Cyanotic has never sounded so good on record.
+The original eight tracks from Tech Noir have an astonishing depth of detail, and the additional material detracts nothing whatsoever, indeed just extending the enjoyable experience over a longer period.
 That said, I swear this release mainly came about as Sean Payne could name an album in homage to one of his favourite films…

 The thrilling, second life of Swans now at an end – and who knows what happens next there, and indeed if Michael Gira releases anything more at all under the Swans moniker – it was I guess the ideal time to re-issue the colossal final album from the first phase, that dates all the way back to 1997.
 Released with Die Tür ist zu as a third CD, Soundtracks… remains a daunting hulk of an album at 26 tracks and 141 minutes, that explores just about every corner of what Swans were about.
 Which makes sense as some of the elements used within it were already some years old by the time of release, and not all of them were songs in the strictest sense.
 There were spoken word elements, found sound constructions (some of this could well be termed Musique concrète), reworkings of tracks, but all of it still felt like it could only be Swans.
 By no means an entry route into the band – Children of God or White Light From The Mouth of Infinity are far more appropriate places to start – this awesomely rewarding reissue is the mind-expanding realisation of just how much ground Gira, Jarboe and the band were willing to cover at their peak.